Skip to main content

 you need several accounts in one channel familyadd default_account plus accounts.<id> before adding gateway selectorsstable account ids make later supervision and routing legible

-Runtime-Backed Service Channels
+Gateway-Supervised Service Channels

-These are the shipped reply-loop surfaces today.
+These are the shipped reply-loop surfaces that can join gateway run or gateway run today.

 SurfaceWhat you configure firstRun loop